IniobongAkpanEssien/E-commerce-client-side/README.md

 ## Our Mission

-Our mission is to make online shopping for [Your Product Category] products a delightful experience.
+Our mission is to make online shopping for products a delightful experience.
 We aim to provide:

 - Unmatched product quality and variety.
 - Exceptional customer service and support.